Shopify Heatmaps: All You Need To Know

-Created by SCS Design, Order Heat Map collects user data from your store and displays it on a Google Maps heatmap.
+Created by SCS Design, Order Heat Map collects customer data from your store and displays it on a Google Maps heatmap.
 It also allows you to segment the audience by state and city so you can drill down on your heatmap result.
 Along with creating heatmaps, Order Heat Map allows you to create a targeted mailing list and export it so you can send it to potential customers.

 Order Heat Map offers a 5-day free trial after which it charges $10 a month.

 With a 5-star rating on the Shopify app store, Hitsteps Analytics doesn’t just offer visitor web analytics but also lets you live-chat with your visitors.
 It helps you identify main selling points by following each visitors’ stream and identify products that are generally brought together, and so on.

 Hitsteps Analytics has many plans to choose from based on your business goals: Free Plan, Starter Plan, Basic Plan, Pro Plan, and Ultimate Plan.

 Hindsight by Eastside Co. is an analytics tool offering heat mapping and visitor recording.
 The Hindsight heatmap enables users to switch between clicks, mouse movement, and scrolls data.
 It also lets you map the aggregate of all three.
 Apart from helping you identify where visitors spend maximum time on your website and which elements attract them the most, it lets you check what your visitors saw on your website with visitor recordings.

 However, Hindsight does not offer a free trial or have a free plan.
 Its basic plan starts from $19 a month and goes to $85 a month with the enterprise plan.